Site Title

 The magnificent, vibrant and passionate playing of the WNO Orchestra under Lothar Koenigs was surely a definitive interpretation of the complex intricacies of the demanding score.
 I don’t think I have ever heard so many colours emerge from that orchestral pit and the success of this production starts from this strong foundation.
 The hard-edged set-design by Johann Engels and the creativity of Marie Jeanne Lecca’s costumes, combined with the magical experience of Mark Jonathan’s lighting design ensures that Pountney’s vision is crafted and enhanced by individuals at the top of their game.

-Bethan Dudley Fryar, Opera Brittannia,11th February 2013
+Bethan Dudley Fryar, Opera Brittannia

 Colourful, yet capable of huge coldness towards the end, courtesy of Mark Jonathan’s clever lighting, this production allows us to see Lulu’s abject amorality and the fascination she exerts on those around her.